-A candidate attaining Level 2 in New Senior Secondary subjects or "Attained" in Applied Learning subjects in the Hong Kong Diploma of Secondary Education or Level 2 in the Hong Kong Certificate of Education Examination (HKCEE) in 2007 and henceforth will be regarded as having met the requirement of a Grade E in similar subjects under the HKCEE before 2007. (updated on 1 September 2022)
+- 1. A candidate attaining Level 2 in New Senior Secondary subjects or "Attained" in Applied Learning subjects in the HKDSEE or Level 2 in the HKCEE in 2007 and henceforth will be regarded as having met the requirement of a Grade E in similar subjects under the HKCEE before 2007. (updated on 1 September 2023) - 2.
+A candidate attaining "Grade E" in English Language (Syllabus B) and Chinese Language in the HKCEE before 2007 are accepted administratively as comparable to "Level 2" in English Language and Chinese Language in the 2007 HKCEE and henceforth. (updated on 1 September 2023)

-- (a) To serve as a member of the guidance team; - (b) To assist the school in drawing up the student guidance policy and the Annual Comprehensive Student Guidance Service Plan; and - (c) To implement student guidance service in various areas including personal growth education, support service for parents and teachers, and responsive service for students with specific needs.
-These remedial, preventive and developmental student guidance services include casework, group work programmes, consultation and coordination community resources.
+- (a) To serve as a member of the guidance team; - (b) To assist the school in drawing up the student guidance

+- policy and the Annual Comprehensive Student Guidance Service Plan; and - (c) To implement student guidance service in various areas including personal growth education, support service for parents and teachers, and responsive service for students with specific needs.
+These remedial, preventive and developmental student guidance services include casework, group work and programmes, consultation and coordination of community resources.